jessvan/howTo/md/HP-HowTo.md

 The INC project involved conversion of the author texts using part of the HPT workflow to create html files from the Word documents.
-However, from there the team had developer help to build custom search functions using javascript.
+However, from there the team had help from the developer to build custom search functions using javascript.

 ### sources / list of inspiration